-This skillet monkey bread is perfectly sweet and delicious - it's basically a sizzling pan of inside out cinnamon rolls.
+This Monkey Bread Recipe is the perfect eye opener.
+It’s perfectly sweet and delicious, basically a sizzling pan of inside out cinnamon rolls.
 This recipe works equally well for baking this in a ring pan, but the way the cast iron caramelizes the sugars is unbeatable.
-Not only will your house smell SO good while these are baking, but I'm pretty sure it's the only alarm clock you're gonna need as your family will be stumbling to the kitchen like zombies to get a handful of this deliciousness. 🙂
+Not only will your house smell SO good while these are baking, but I’m pretty sure it’s the only alarm clock you’re gonna need as your family will be stumbling to the kitchen like zombies to get a handful of this deliciousness. 🙂

 If you don’t want to make your own dough, you can use store bought biscuit dough.

 Prep time is about 30 minutes, and it bakes for about the same time, so in about 1 hour you can be serving up this sticky, sweet deliciousness.

 here are some other deliciously sweet breakfast options:

 Nutrition facts (per portion)

 - Saturated Fat Content: 12.1g